ethan-ac/ORCASat-TTC-SDR-ground-station/USER_GUIDE.md

 These are instructions on how to use ZeroMQ, how to view the running flowgraph's graphs effectively, and how to view GRC's terminal outputs.

-### OpenLST Vagrant VM
+### OpenLST Vagrant VM and TT&C board

 The OpenLST Vagrant VM allows the sending and receiving of commands over UART1 of the TT&C board.
 These commands can orignated from the radio_terminal or from the Tx and Rx ports of the board.

-Vagrant up and Vagrant ssh into a OpenLST Vagrant VM and open a radio_terminal with an alias
+Vagrant up and Vagrant ssh into a OpenLST Vagrant VM and open a radio_terminal the alias (rtN where N=1/2/3).
 ```
+radio_terminal --hwid 0001
+or
 rt1
-or
-rt2
 ```
 If a radio_terminal --hwid tag is the same hwid as the TT&C board it is on it will send commands to itself.
 If a radio_terminal --hwid tag is a different hwid from TT&C board it is on it will print any commands that pass the RF frontend.

-There is no need to have a radio_terminal open to issue commands to a TT&C board.
+There is no need to have a radio_terminal open on a TT&C board to issue commands to it.

 ### ZeroMQ